qwertyfinger/android-simple-boilerplate/README.md

 >***Note:*** the project is Kotlin-based and is not designed to be Java-friendly.

 ### Things included
-- Gradle setup with all its little quirks
+- **Gradle setup** with all its little quirks
-- buildSrc module with Gradle Kotlin DSL to provide autocomplete and other niceties in managing Gradle dependencies
+- buildSrc module with Gradle Kotlin DSL.
+It provides autocomplete and other niceties in managing Gradle dependencies
-- CI/CD with automated Unit/Robolectric tests, Firebase Test Lab integration, and Play Store publishing
+- **CI/CD** with automated Unit/Robolectric tests, Firebase Test Lab integration, and Play Store publishing
-- Static code analysis
+- **Static code analysis**
-- Crash reporting via Crashlytics
+- **Crash reporting** via Crashlytics
 - Firebase Performance Monitoring
 - Simple Dagger2 setup